 Policy on Missed Exams.
-A student will be permitted to complete a missed examination only as a result of extraordinary circumstances (severe illness, death in the family, etc.).
-The student must contact the instructor in advance of the exam to explain his or her absence and secure permission to take the exam at a later date.
-The student may be required to provide official documentation to account for his or her absence.
-If a student receives permission to complete a make-up examination, it must be completed within one week of the original exam date and the content of the exam may be different from the exam given to the rest of the class.
+A student will only be allowed to take a missed examination under extraordinary circumstances (severe illness, death in the family, etc.).
+The student must contact the instructor in advance of the examination time to explain his or her absence and secure permission to take the exam at a later date.
+The student has the responsibility to provide the instructor with documentation for an excused absence.
+If a student receives permission to complete a make-up examination, it must be completed within one week of the original exam date, and the content of the exam may be different from the exam given to the rest of the class.

-Academic Integrity: Students will not be allowed to use their textbooks, notes, other people, or the internet in completing these examinations.
+Students will not be allowed to use their textbooks, notes, other people, or the internet in completing these examinations.
 To promote academic integrity, students will be required to take these exams on a computer with a functional camera and must download and utilize the Lockdown Browser: